Skip to main content

 • Tirzepatide = GLP-1 signal plus GIP signal, which may enhance metabolic and appetite effects

 This doesn't mean "tirzepatide is always better."
 The best choice depends on your medical history, side effect tolerance, insurance coverage, and goals.
+Researchers are also studying next-generation compounds like retatrutide, a triple agonist targeting GLP-1, GIP, and glucagon receptors.

 See our full semaglutide vs tirzepatide comparison